 The right tools will allow you to obtain professional products with a long shelf life and superior quality.

-What tools do you use to make your lotions?
+What equipment are you currently using to make skin care products?
 If there’s anything you’d like to add to this list, please post it in the comment section below.